Impulse response: Acoustic and audio applications

-In acoustic and audio applications, impulse responses enable the acoustic characteristics of a location, such as a concert hall, to be captured.
-Various packages are available containing impulse responses from specific locations, ranging from small rooms to large concert halls.
-These impulse responses can then be utilized in convolution reverb applications to enable the acoustic characteristics of a particular location to be applied to target audio.
+In acoustic and audio settings, impulse responses can be used to capture the acoustic characteristics of many things.
+The reverb at a location, the body of an instrument, certain analog audio equipment, and amplifiers are all emulated by impulse responses.
+The impulse is convolved with a dry signal in software, often to create the effect of a physical recording.
+Various packages containing impulse responses from specific locations are available online.

 Economics

 In economics, and especially in contemporary macroeconomic modeling, impulse response functions are used to describe how the economy reacts over time to exogenous impulses, which economists usually call shocks, and are often modeled in the context of a vector autoregression.
 Impulses that are often treated as exogenous from a macroeconomic point of view include changes in government spending, tax rates, and other fiscal policy parameters; changes in the monetary base or other monetary policy parameters; changes in productivity or other technological parameters; and changes in preferences, such as the degree of impatience.
 Impulse response functions describe the reaction of endogenous macroeconomic variables such as output, consumption, investment, and employment at the time of the shock and over subsequent points in time.
 Recently, asymmetric impulse response functions have been suggested in the literature that separate the impact of a positive shock from a negative one.